 Let’s take a look at its specs below:

-Filtration: 2 sets of pre-filter and combined HEPA with activated carbon filter
+Filtration: Two sets of permanent Pre-filter.
+Two sets of HEPA and activated carbon filter package.

 HEPA class: True HEPA